 The words "is more than" translates as a ">" so "μ > 15" goes into the alternate hypothesis.
 The null hypothesis must contradict the alternate hypothesis.

-Since σ is known (σ = 0.5 cm.), the distribution for the population is known to be normal with mean μ = 15 and standard deviation .
+By the Central Limit Theorem, the distribution of sample means, for samples of 10 loaves, will be normal with mean μ = 15 and standard deviation .

 Suppose the null hypothesis is true (the mean height of the loaves is no more than 15 cm).
 Then is the mean height (17 cm) calculated from the sample unexpectedly large?
 The hypothesis test works by asking the question how unlikely the sample mean would be if the null hypothesis were true.
 The graph shows how far out the sample mean is on the normal curve.
 The p-value is the probability that, if we were to take other samples, any other sample mean would fall at least as far out as 17 cm.